How Real Estate Investors Can benefit from Qualified Opportunities Zones

-Amazon is one of the first tech beneficiaries of investing in a QOZ in NY, according to The New York Times, after the announcement that one of its two headquarters will be located in Long Island City.
+Amazon is one of the first tech beneficiaries of investing in a QOZ in NY, after the announcement that one of its two headquarters will be located in Long Island City.

 The potential of capital investment is $6 Trillion according to Barron’s.
 The mechanics for an investor is very simple:

 - You have a current investment in the stock or real estate market and sell it.
 You don’t have to pay taxes on the capital gain if within 180 days (similar to a 1031 exchange) you invest into a QOF.
 After 7 years if the interest in the QOF is sold, you will pay capital gain tax on 85% of the original capital gain only, meaning 15% of the original capital gain will be excluded from taxes.